Richest People in the World – November 2017

 Who are the richest people in the world?
 There’s no exact science to figuring it out, and most people aren’t telling.
 But there are ways to make educated guesses, whether it’s finding the major shareholders of successful public companies or seeing who has inherited great wealth.
-Regardless of how it’s calculated, these 13 men top the lists:
+Regardless of how it’s calculated, these 14 people top the lists:

-Amancio Ortega – The richest person in Europe and (sometimes) the world, Ortega is the founder and current chairman of Inditex Fashion Group, parent company of the wildly-successful Zara clothing store.
-Ortega’s net worth goes up and down with Inditex stock, but he is always in the mix to be the richest, as Ortega’s current net worth is estimated to be somewhere near $75 billion.
+Amancio Ortega – The richest person in Europe, Ortega is the founder and current chairman of Inditex Fashion Group, parent company of the wildly-successful Zara clothing store.
+Ortega’s net worth goes up and down with Inditex stock, but he is always in the mix as one of the richest in the world, as Ortega’s current net worth is estimated to be somewhere near $75 billion.

 Charles Koch & David Koch – These brothers clock in at about $48 billion each.
 Their riches come from Koch Industries, a massive holding company which includes businesses engaged in oil refining & pipelines, paper products, chemicals, and much more.
 They are also known for giving millions of dollars to conservative political candidates.

 Michael Bloomberg – The co-founder of financial/media company Bloomberg still owns over 85 of his ultra-successful namesake company.
 Even after spending 10 years with his attention on his duties as mayor of New York City, Bloomberg still came out of it as one the 10 richest men in the world, at about $48 billion net worth.
 Bloomberg is another billionaire who has pledged to give away the vast majority of his wealth to charitable causes.